Battle of Golpejera: Background

 In the 11th century, the three kingdoms of Castile, León and Galicia had been united under a single ruler, King Ferdinand I of León, known as The Great.
 But his elaborate plans for succession led to years of infighting among siblings.

-If Ferdinand had followed the Navarrese Succession Law, (Ferdinand was the son of Sancho III of Navarre), then his elder son, Sancho of Castile, should have receive either all or most of the inheritance.
-The nobility of León, however, saw itself as the supreme heir of the ancient Hispanic-Gothic kingdom, and balked at rule under a Castilian monarch.
-Castile until recently had been merely frontier county of León.
-Ultimately, in a King Lear-like compromise, Ferdinand elected to divide among his sons his domains into three kingdoms.
-Alfonso would inherit León; García, Galicia; and Sancho, Castile.
+If Ferdinand had followed the Navarrese Succession Law, (Ferdinand was the son of Sancho III of Navarre), then his elder son, Sancho of Castile, should have received either all or most of the inheritance.
+The nobility of León, however, saw itself as the supreme heir of the ancient Hispanic-Gothic kingdom, and balked at rule under a Castilian monarch since Castile had been merely a frontier county of León.
+Ultimately, in a King Lear-like compromise, Ferdinand elected to divide among his sons his domains into three kingdoms: Alfonso would inherit León; García, Galicia; and Sancho, Castile.
 To his two daughters, Urraca and Elvira, he granted the towns of Zamora and Toro.

 After his father's death, Sancho made claims on his brother's domains, and invaded the neighboring Christian kingdoms.